Why Your Contact Form Is the Cheapest Fix on Your Contractor Website

 - Submission rate limiting by IP address.
 No IP submits more than two forms per hour without triggering a flag.

-Failure #5: The Thank-You Page Is Where Leads Go to Die
+Failure 5: The Thank-You Page Is Where Leads Go to Die

 The fifth failure is what happens after the homeowner clicks submit.

 Most contractor sites send the homeowner to a generic thank-you page that says, in some variation, “Thanks for your submission.
-We’ll be in touch.”
+We will be in touch.”
 The homeowner reads it, closes the tab, and starts wondering when “in touch” means.
 An hour?
 A day?
 Did the form actually work?
 Should they call instead?

 The thank-you experience needs to do four things:

-- Send an immediate confirmation email and (if possible) text.
+- Send an immediate confirmation email and, if possible, text.
 Not a corporate auto-response.
 A short, human-voiced note from a real name at the company, confirming receipt and restating the expectation set on the thank-you page.

 - Optionally, offer self-scheduling for non-emergency cases.
 A Calendly-style embed on the thank-you page lets remodeling and routine-maintenance leads book themselves into your calendar without waiting for the call.
 Emergency leads still get the call.
 This split is configurable on most form plugins through conditional redirects.